 There are gatekeepers of children’s literature — people responsible for buying the books and putting them into children’s hands — who choose literature with the philosophy that characters in stories need to serve as role models for good behaviour.
 These people might approve of characters who treat others badly but only if that character is punished.
 For more on that see Picturebook Study: In Which Baddies Get Their Comeuppance.

-The wish to avoid child characters as morally corrupt may come from JudeoChristian thought in which it is thought that people enjoy an ‘age of innocence’.
+The wish to avoid child characters as morally corrupt may derive from JudeoChristian thought.
+It is believed people enjoy an ‘age of innocence’.
 Strictly speaking, we’re better off using the phrase ‘age of accountability’ because the Bible does not suggest at any point that children are sinless, but rather that children can’t be held accountable for certain things due to their inexperience.
 Thirteen is the most common age suggested for the age of accountability, based on the Jewish custom that a child becomes an adult at the age of 13.
 This is no doubt related to The Magical Age of 12 in children’s literature.
 (There’s nothing in the Bible, however, to suggest 13 is a significant age.)

 The view that badly behaving children’s characters must be punished is increasingly challenged, mostly by writers and publishers who refuse to believe in the concept of the young reader as tabula rasa (blank slates), who trust children and young adults to read critically and not blindly follow their main characters into bad situations.
 The modern main character in children’s stories will most definitely have both a psychological weakness and a moral weakness.
 In other words, they will be treating others badly in some way.